 Planning your career for many can be an exhilarating and overwhelming process.
 It may invoke these feelings whether you are early in your career deciding where to begin or midcareer considering a new path.
 Either recipe includes a healthy dose of self-reflection and soul searching to help you make the choices that will lead to a fulfilling future.

 When approaching planning your career it is helpful to focus on a few key things to help you set your course.
-Some of the key things will be your natural ability; personality, values, motivation and how all those intersect with your goals for finances, family, and overall standard of living.
+Some of the key things will be your natural ability; personality, values, and motivation.
+Next is how all those intersect with your goals for finances, family, and overall standard of living.
 We will explore these in a bit more detail below to get you on your way.

 The difference between a job and a career